trueos/trueos-docs/trueos-handbook/advanced.rst

 The :ref:`System Selection Screen` of the TrueOS® installer can be used to install a FreeBSD-based command-line server operating system rather than a graphical desktop operating system.

-TrueOS® adds the following to a vanilla installation of FreeBSD: :command:`iocage` for jail management and several command line utilities for managing the server.
-You will find those utilities in :file:`/usr/local/bin/pc-*`.
-It also installs the software mentioned in
-`the RUN_DEPENDS= section of this file <https://github.com/pcbsd/freebsd-ports/blob/master/misc/trueos-base/Makefile>`_.
+A TrueOS® installation includes the `SysAdm™ API <https://api.sysadm.us/>`_ and :ref:`SysAdm™ Client` for managing the server locally or remotely.

 For a server installation, using the TrueOS® installer rather than the FreeBSD installer offers several benefits: